(Last updated 04/13/2022)

 2. TRAINING PLAN

-This policy and related procedures are designed to assist faculty investigators and student researchers, funded through an NSF grant or an NIH grant with a training component, in completing the requirement for training in RCR.
+This policy and related procedures are designed to assist faculty investigators and student and postdoctoral researchers, funded through an NSF grant or an NIH grant with a training component, in completing the requirement for training in RCR.

 2.1.
 Training Participants